-VRAI: Yeah, I was gonna try to watch that at least that episode ’cause ENDRO’s not one that I was actively… I liked it okay, it’s just that “it fell by the wayside because I’m busy” kind of thing.
+VRAI: Yeah, I was gonna try to watch at least that episode, ’cause Endro’s not one that I was actively… I liked it okay, it’s just that “it fell by the wayside because I’m busy” kind of thing.
 But I did not get to it, unfortunately.

-VRAI: Yeah, I mean… not having had a chance to watch it, it does sound kind of like a fairly standard thing for cute girl shows where you have kind of the one character who is a really bold, forward fangirl but it’s kind of played for laughs and even lines like “love is love, it doesn’t matter if it’s two girls!” is usually kind of implicitly played as, “Oh this character is do ditzy, she doesn’t know about social mores, oho!”
+VRAI: Yeah, I mean… not having had a chance to watch it, it does sound kind of like a fairly standard thing for cute-girl shows where you have the one character who is a really bold, forward fangirl, but it’s kind of played for laughs and even lines like “love is love, it doesn’t matter if it’s two girls!” is usually implicitly played as, “Oh this character is so ditzy, she doesn’t know about social mores, oho!”

 PETER: I guess I’ll report back later on.

 DEE: That’s good, yeah.
-And keep us, keep us posted on it for the… That’ll be a good one to check in on at the series retrospective and see if they kind of commit to that arc or if it falls by the wayside ’cause that could be really nice if they do stuff with it, so.
+And keep us posted on it for the… That’ll be a good one to check in on at the series retrospective and see if they commit to that arc or if it falls by the wayside, ’cause that could be really nice if they do stuff with it.

 VRAI: I call this show “Is it feelings or am I off on my meds?”

 DEE: [chuckles] Yeah, I’ve really enjoyed this one.
-I like the balance between the human story, and the cat story.
+I like the balance between the human story and the cat story.
 I like watching the world sort of gradually expand.
-I think it’s really well-made as far as like pacing and direction and everything goes.
-It’s just a really nice story about building a family basically.
+I think it’s really well-made as far as pacing and direction and everything goes.
+It’s just a really nice story about building a family, basically.

-VRAI: It, it’s nice.
+VRAI: It’s nice.
 I did find Subaru really intolerable in that first episode.

 DEE: Yeah, I’m apparently the only person who didn’t hate Subaru from day one.
-I thought he was, I thought we were meant to kind of like laugh at him, and I think that made it work for me, like his tragic backstory being someone in that first episode, being like someone spoiled book for him and I was like, “Okay this is funny, he’s an anti-social grump, but we’re kind of supposed to see it, as like… ‘this is a little… You’re being silly.’”
+I thought he was—I thought we were meant to kind of laugh at him, and I think that made it work for me.
+Like his tragic backstory being someone—in that first episode, being that someone spoiled book for him, and I was like, “Okay, this is funny.
+He’s an anti-social grump, but we’re kind of supposed to see it as like, ‘This is a little… You’re being silly.’”

-Which I thought was sort of a refreshing change of pace from like “I was horribly bullied and mistreated all my life and now I don’t trust anybody.” right, so yeah, again, I think I’m the only person who thought Subaru was fine from day one,
+Which I thought was sort of a refreshing change of pace from: “I was horribly bullied and mistreated all my life and now I don’t trust anybody.”
+So yeah, again, I think I’m the only person who thought Subaru was fine from day one.

-VRAI: I was like mostly… And they more or less dropped it by now, like halfway in.
-But I find the whole “genius male author who gets to treat his publishing agency like trash and not get fired” really tiring.
+VRAI: I was mostly—and they more or less dropped it by now, like halfway in—but I find the whole “genius male author who gets to treat his publishing agency like trash and not get fired” really tiring.
 That is just a trope that rubs me the wrong way, personally, because I know a lot of indie authors who could never get away with that shit.

-I didn’t feel like he was treating his editor that badly, I thought he was just pretty blunt about what he needed or wanted out of their relationship,
+So, again, I didn’t feel like he was treating his editor that badly.
+I thought he was just pretty blunt about what he needed or wanted out of their relationship.

 DEE: Yeah, it’s been sweet to watch the cat as kind of an entry point for him to connect with other people.